forestrywhale/RL1_Navigation/README.md

 - **checkpoint.pth** - This file contains saved weights for an average score larger than 16.0 for last 100 episode window.

 The training method used here is a deep Q-learning with experience replay for a 100 episodes.

+# To excute the codes
+The code relay on a **Banana.exe** evironment for training and verification.
+Set up the Python 3.6 environment, and change the **env** to your local **Banana.exe** file path, then the file should be functional.